Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Treatment of bronchitis Ceftriaxone is carried out in cases of proven or suspected bacterial origin of the inflammatory process in the bronchi, requiring the use of antibacterial drugs.
+Treatment of bronchitis with Ceftriaxone is carried out in cases of proven or suspected bacterial origin of the inflammatory process in the bronchi, requiring the use of antibacterial drugs.

-Indications of the ceftriaxone for bronchitis
+Indications ceftriaxone for bronchitis

 Ceftriaxone is used:

-• infectious pneumonia (including abscess);
+• infectious inflammation of the lungs (including abscess);

 • acute bacterial otitis (caused by Staphylococcus aureus, Streptococcus pneumoniae, Haemophilus influenzae, Moraxella catarrhalis, etc.);